nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Change the password of a user.

 Format:
-* password -username [username] -old [old password] -new [new password]
+* password -username USERNAME -old OLD_PASSWORD -new NEW_PASSWORD

 Examples:
 * password -username me -old old$password -new new$password

 ### Logout: `logout`
 Logout the user.
 This command can only be used after logging in.
+The user can then log in again with the same / different account.

 Format:
 * logout